anyscale/madewithml.github.io/docs/courses/mlops/baselines.md

 ```

 !!! note
     Our dataset is small so we'll train using the whole dataset but for larger datasets, we should always test on a small subset (after shuffling when necessary) so we aren't wasting time on compute.
-Here's how you can easily do this:
+Here's how we can easily do this:

     ```python linenums="1"
     # Shuffling since projects are chronologically organized
     if shuffle: